ICCS-ISAC/Candy/doc/NodeInstallation/readme.md

 - 2 NICs with 2 Public IP addresses on separate subnets (1 per NIC)
 - Up to 5 Gigabit for network performance

+For exemple on AWS this would be a t3.large machine.

 ## Staging Network machine sizing

 - 8 vCPUs cores
 - 32G RAM
 - 250G disk
 - 2 NICs with 2 Public IP addresses on separate subnets (1 per NIC)

+For example on AWS this would be a t3.2xlarge